-Middot Cards:
+Middot Cards: (See appendix A)

-Pupils who collect 15 Middot cards per term will be rewarded with a special prize and the pupils who collect the most number of Middot card throughout the whole year will receive an additional prize.
+Pupils who collect 15 Middot cards per term will be rewarded with a special prize and the pupils who collect the greatest number of Middot card throughout the whole year will receive an additional prize.
 Pupils are also called up at the end of assembly and are handed out Middot cards for exemplary behaviour.